 Using a mini stepper sitting down couldn’t be easier.
 Here’s how to get moving:

-Position the mini stepper on the floor in front of your perch.
+Position the sitting stair stepper on the floor in front of your perch.

 Place your feet on the footplates.
 Adjust your foot placement as needed to find an angle that feels comfortable.
 Generally, it’s best to emulate your natural gait as closely as possible.